|Category Name:||Human Resources|

 Faculty and Staff

-Advance approval of the individual's immediate supervisor, dean/director/unit head, and appropriate vice president/provost are required for assignments performed here at The College at Brockport.
+Advance approval of the individual's immediate supervisor, dean/director/unit head, and appropriate vice president/provost are required for assignments performed here at SUNY Brockport.
 Generally, UP-8 forms require the approval of the President (chief administrative officer).
 Dual Employment forms require the head of the department or agency where regularly employed.

-Extra service/dual employment assignments of the College at Brockport employees requiring the forms UP-8 or Dual Employment -- forms are signed by the campus President's designee.
+Extra service/dual employment assignments of SUNY Brockport employees requiring the forms UP-8 or Dual Employment -- forms are signed by the campus President's designee.

 Extra service for M/C employees requires approval of the Chancellor or his designee in addition to the advance approval of the President (chief administrative officer).